All gas and electric customers of Eversource have certain rights and responsibilities. This page explains how these apply to you, the customer.

 Our representatives will work with customers to avoid disconnection, and we accept multiple forms of payment, however, if you have received a shut-off notice and have not paid the amount you owe or established a payment plan as of the due date shown, you may be disconnected at any time.

 For electric and residential natural gas heating customers, shut-offs are not carried out on Fridays, weekends, state or federal holidays, the day before a state or federal holiday, or any other day when the company's Customer Care Center is not available.

 We will not shut off your service for the disputed portion of the bill while you are engaged in the dispute process, or if you have an active Payment Arrangement with the company, provided that current payments are being made.

 If your service is shut off , full payment of the past-due amount, a reconnection fee, and a security deposit may be required before service can be reconnected.
 We work to reconnect service within 24 hours of payment.

 Winter protection prevents shut-off between November 1 and May 1 for electric and residential gas customers who use natural gas for heating, who have an overdue balance and qualify for hardship status.

-To determine your eligibility for hardship status, contact your local Community Action Agency, the United Way or dial 211.
-You will be required to provide proof of hardship status within 13 days of your claim.
-To continue to receive service after May 1, you must arrange for payments on past-due amounts and make sure that your payment plans are up to date as of May 1.
+To determine your eligibility for hardship status, contact us, or visit 211ct.org to find your local Community Action Agency.
+You will be required to provide proof of hardship status within 30 days of your claim.
+To continue to receive service after May 1, you must arrange for payments on past-due amounts and make sure that your arrangements are up to date as of May 1.